 Attracts birds & butterflies

-A nectar source, attracting butterflies such as the tiger swallowtail, painted lady, and silver-spotted skipper.
+A nectar source, attracting butterflies such as the tiger swallowtail and hummingbirds.

 Attracts over 24 species of birds, including robin, kingbird, and towhee.
 The nutlets that persist through winter are appealing to the birds.